-Through the development and implementation of regional facilitated workshops, this project will build upon recommendations from the Electricity Human Resources Canada’s Diagnostic of Aboriginal Procurement Strategies project by providing Aboriginal businesses with explanations of the various components that are included in a Request for Proposal (RFP) process and guiding them through a typical preferred vendor application process.
-The workshops will also provide an opportunity to bring both Aboriginal businesses and electrical utilities together to network.
-This will, in turn, foster an understanding of both sides of the RFP process and create more successful collaborations and relationships.
+This project builds upon recommendations from Electricity Human Resources Canada’s (EHRC’s) Diagnostic of Aboriginal Procurement Strategies project through the development and implementation of regional facilitated workshops.
+These workshops provided Aboriginal businesses with explanations of the various components that are included in a Request for Proposal (RFP) process and guide them through a typical preferred vendor application process.
+The workshops also provided an opportunity to bring both Aboriginal businesses and electrical utilities together to network.

-As part of the project, 3 pilot workshops were held (Prince George, BC, Mississauga, ON, and Saskatoon, SK) with both Aboriginal business owners and industry representatives in attendance.
+As part of the project, three pilot workshops were held (Prince George, BC; Mississauga, ON; and Saskatoon, SK) with both Aboriginal business owners and industry representatives in attendance.
 These workshops were designed to provide Aboriginal business owners with:

 - An understanding of the makeup of the electricity sector.

 - The business case for developing supplier arrangements.

 - Definitions of some common terminology in procurement.

 - Knowledge about the RFP process, common contracting requirements, and preparations for a formal bid.

 - A forum for networking and understanding challenges, opportunities and business alignments between participants.